andreusjh99/andreusjh99.github.io/_posts/2023-07-16-review-indiana-jones-dial-of-destiny.md

 categories: film review
 ---

----

-## An entertaining film with heart and humour, but lacking in novelty and satisfaction

 <figure class="film">
   <img src="/assets/images/posts/films/indiana-jones-dial-of-destiny.jpg" alt="Indiana Jones and the Dial of Destiny movie still">
   <figcaption><i class="fa-solid fa-film"></i>Indiana Jones and the Dial of Destiny, directed by James Mangold</figcaption>